Here is the Stark automotive FAQ, split into three main sections:

 Yes, the kit can be built using the 2.4-litre K24 engine as a base.
 Similarly, K24 block/K20 head combinations can also be used.

-The main changes required are a) use of an alloy sump from a K20A/A2 engine and b) a spacer for the engine side mount due to a 20mm difference in block height.
+The main changes required are a) use of an alloy sump from a K20A/A2 engine, b) a spacer for the engine side mount due to a 20mm difference in block height and c) a small modification in the right hand engine mount for a different bolt pattern.

 Do you recommend the engine is refreshed before being installed?